Marvin Humes: Radio

-In March 2013, Humes began hosting his own radio show, #FridayNightCapital on the Capital network on Friday evenings between 7pm and 10pm as the official start of "The Weekend Lives on Capital".
+In March 2013, Humes began hosting his own radio show, #FridayNightCapital on Capital on Friday evenings between 7pm and 10pm as the official start of "The Weekend Lives on Capital".

 On 5 January 2014, Humes replaced Rich Clarke on The Vodafone Big Top 40 with Kat Shoob, which airs on Sundays from 4pm to 7pm on Capital, Heart, and over 100 commercial music radio stations.
 He left the show in 2018.

 On 11 March 2016, Global announced that Humes would take control of the Capital Late Show, which runs Monday-Thursday 10pm-1am, to replace Will Cozens.

 It was announced that Humes would co-present One Love Manchester on Global Radio stations on 4 June 2017.

-Humes presented his final Capital Late Show on 15 December 2022, on Capital (radio network) and left the network after 10 years, former Capital Breakfast presenter Sonny Jay began hosting the show on 3 January 2023.
+Humes presented his final Capital Late Show on 15 December 2022, and left the network after 10 years, former Capital Breakfast presenter Sonny Jay began hosting the show on 3 January 2023.

 In April 2024, Humes joined Bauer stations Kiss and Kisstory to present a new weekday mid morning show.

 Television

 Humes made his television presenting debut on 23 August 2013, when he co-presented ITV's This Morning with his wife Rochelle Humes.
 The couple later became regular stand-in presenters until 2015.
 Humes was a regular reporter for ITV's Surprise Surprise programme, hosted by Holly Willoughby.

 In September 2013, Humes was confirmed as Reggie Yates' replacement for the third series of BBC One's The Voice UK, which began on 11 January 2014.
-He hosted series 3, 4 and 5 with Emma Willis.
 The show moved to ITV in 2017, without Humes as co-presenter.

 Since 2016, Humes has co-presented BBC's Children in Need appeal with his wife, Rochelle Humes.
 He played Apollo Creed in an episode of The Keith & Paddy Picture Show.

 On 20 November 2018, it was announced that Humes would co-host a music quiz show with wife Rochelle Humes on BBC One.
 The Hit List began in May 2019 and was recommissioned for a second series to air later that year.
 A third series was commissioned and was set to air in 2020.

 On 19 November 2020, Humes guest presented the ITV daytime show Loose Women, by making history to be the first male presenter in the show's 21-year history as well as an all male panel.

-In November 2023, he was announced as a contestant in the twenty-third series of I'm a Celebrity...Get Me Out of Here!.
-Humes on 8 December 2023 was the 6th contestant to be eliminated from I'm a Celebrity...Get Me Out of Here!
+In 2023, Humes participated in the twenty-third series of I'm a Celebrity...Get Me Out of Here!, and was sixth to be eliminated.

+In 2026, Humes participated in the seventh series of The Masked Singer as "Can of Worms".
+He was unmasked in the seventh episode.